 Q: I hate cleaning my bathroom – especially the shower!
 What do you suggest?

 A: One homemaking tip that applies in A LOT of areas is to not over complicate things!
-The only two cleaning products I use are E-cloth and Young Living Thieves Household Cleaner.
+The only two cleaning products I use are E-cloth and a plant-based household cleaner.
 E-cloth has a product called universal stone.
 It’s literally just a stone of natural soap.
 It’s hard as a rock.
 You wet your cloth or brush, get a little soap on it and then scrub.
 One bar will last me almost a year.
 I use it to clean the shower and sinks.
 It works like a charm!
-The Young Living Thieves Cleaner is a plant-based cleaner that safe to use on just about every surface (including floors, glass, counters, sinks/tubs, toilets, etc.).
+The plant-based cleaner I use because it is safe to use on just about every surface (including floors, glass doors, counters, sinks/tubs, toilets, etc.).
 It has replaced virtually every other cleaner I ever used to use.
-You can send me a message if you’d like to learn more about Thieves Cleaner.

 Q: How can I make my house feel more like a home?